MarcosG119/enterprise-dashboard/client/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project will also require an environment variable to the api of your backend.
+REACT_APP_BASE_URL="http://localhost:5001/" if you are running the backend locally.

 ## Available Scripts